MicrosoftDocs/Hololens/hololens/hololens-updates.md

 1. That you if you have a restrictive network in your organization, that you have allowed the [endpoints for Windows Update](hololens-offline.md).
 1. Your device has received a [deferral policy](#configure-an-update-deferral-policy),and is already on the latest eligible update as determined by policy.
 1. Your device has received a [pause policy](/mem/intune/protect/windows-10-update-rings#pause) which will prevent scans from occurring while the policy is in effect.
 1. If your device at Intune uses _Feature Updates for Windows 10_ or _Quality Updates for Windows 10_, please remove devices from being opted in these rings.
-These are not supported for HoloLens devices.
+These aren't supported for HoloLens devices.

 ### Issue - My device has downloaded an update, but won't install it

 Many of the [troubleshooting steps for scanning](#issue---my-device-didnt-find-an-update-when-scanning) also apply here.
 If you've already reviewed those you may have an OS install issue.
-If this is the case, please [file an issue through feedback hub](hololens-feedback.md) using the **Enterprise Management -> Device category**.
+If so, please [file an issue through feedback hub](hololens-feedback.md) using the **Enterprise Management -> Device category**.

 ## Related articles